kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-10-08】[DharshiBalasubramaniyam / ice-cream-parlour-website](https://github.com/DharshiBalasubramaniyam/ice-cream-parlour-website) - This is a responsive user-friendly online ice cream store website using HTML, CSS and Vanilla JavaScript.
 * 【2024-10-01】[milvus-io / bootcamp](https://github.com/milvus-io/bootcamp) - Dealing with all unstructured data, such as reverse image search, audio search, molecular search, video analysis, question and answer systems, NLP, etc.
 * 【2024-09-29】[SAP / ui5-webcomponents](https://github.com/SAP/ui5-webcomponents) - UI5 Web Components - the enterprise-flavored sugar on top of native APIs!
 Build SAP Fiori user interfaces with the technology of your choice.
 * 【2024-09-29】[steveseguin / vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.